Phantas0s/alexandria-library/README.md

 ## My Method To Retain and Capture Knowledge

+> An investisment in knowledge always offer the best interest. -- **Benjamin Franklin**

 It might seem like a lot of work, but I've got pretty effective following this process:

 1. When I read a book or an article which looks interesting, I take detailed notes while reading, on a small notebook.
 This first phase help me to remember roughly what the content is about.